 The recipient instructions provided with each of these forms walk you through which boxes reflect which information, as well as basic instructions on how to use the forms.

-WEX's HSA participants can find the tax forms related to their HSA under the “Message Center” tab of their online account.
+WEX's HSA participants can find the tax forms related to their HSA by following these steps.

 3. Prepare to report distributions and contributions using tax Form 8889